mikekidby/simple-react-micro/blog/README.md

 React Microservices App

+Expect a 25 second delay when saving a file.

 This is a sample React microservices app for development.
 The app consists of multiple microservices that work together to provide a seamless user experience.

 Getting Started